 - each party lasts 2-3 hours

-- phones or other devices may be set aside for party’s duration
+- phones or other devices should be set aside for party’s duration

 © Yaw Étir Gallery 2025